-

 - Flugelhorn - a valved brass wind instrument similar to the Trumpet or Cornet

-- Baritone - a valved brass wind instrument pitched an octave lower than the trumpet
+- Mellophone - another valved brass wind instrument pitched an octave lower

 - Trombone - a brass wind instrument that uses a "slide" to adjust the pitch